Home | Blog Index | Blog Archives | Christianity & Faith Essays

 After the trough moves east, the GFS shows the belt of strong northwesterly mid-level flow diving southeast across the Great Lakes, down across Ohio, West Virginia and Pennsylvania, and finally sweeping across the Carolinas and mid-Atlantic.
 With typical late spring sunshine and surface moisture, this could set the stage for some northwest flow severe weather events.
 While the chances for tornadoes would be slim with those, some good lightning shows could be in store for us without having to drive more than a few hours away.

-Will this system be enough to get us on the road for a multi-day expedition in brand-new territory (as far as a planned weather expedition)?
+Will this system be enough to get us on the road for a multi-day expedition in brand-new territory (as far as a planned storm observing expedition)?
 We'll have to see.
 If the models keep trending toward this possibility, we'll start planning for it more seriously.

 Based on the current outlook, this probability table charts the chance of our trip starting on a particular date: